thomasebsmith/rhubarb-os/README.md

 Raspberry Pi OS and other general-purpose OSs that support the Pi.

 ## Prerequisites
-- A nightly Rust toolchain
+- A recent nightly Rust toolchain
 - [Recommended] QEMU (in order to emulate the operating system).
   Alternatively, an actual Raspberry Pi (to run the operating system).